MMike17/ArtOfRally_BetterDamage/Readme.md

 By default, the mod doesn't change the behaviour of the game.

+### Support

+The game does not support car damage in Freeroam mode.\
+All other game modes should be supported by this mod.

 ### General

 - **disableWearAndTear** : will disable the damage applied to multiple car parts at the end of a stage (I recommend this to make the damages more fair).\